catachresis/bwo/about.md

 My original work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike License.
 [Learn more about what that means here.](https://creativecommons.org/licenses/by-nc-sa/4.0/)

+### Data Use

+Any information you share with me or transmit via this website will be held in confidence, with the exception of the text of questions asked.
+I will never ever sell your information to a third party, nor share it without your explicit written consent.
+Information collected will primarily be used to get in touch with you.

+Regarding tracking, I collect a small amount of information about visitors via Google Analytics for my own self-aggrandizing reasons.

 ### Comments Policy

 Don't be a jerk.